XJTU-WXY/DrugGENIUS/README.md

 </div>

 ## 🛠 THIS PROJECT IS STILL UNDER DEVELOPMENT
-Currently only limited functions are implemented, including generation, molecular properties calculation, filtering, novelty checking, and clustering.
-It may contain bugs and should be used at your own risk.
+Currently only limited functions are implemented, It may contain bugs and should be used at your own risk.
 ## 🚩 Introduction
 Sequence-based deep learning models for ligand design have recently garnered increasing interests in the research community.
 These end-to-end approaches, which generate ligand SMILES directly from protein amino acid sequences, not only enable access to a broader and more readily available training dataset but also allow the model to move beyond the constraints of binding pocket structures and leverage the richer information embedded in the primary sequence.